Princess Caroline of Monaco: Activities

 In 1979, Princess Caroline was appointed by her parents as the president of the Monégasque Committee for the International Year of the Child.
 Two years later, in 1981, Caroline founded Jeune J'écoute association.
-The association set up a 'youth hotline' where young people can talk about their problems on the telephone with qualified people trained in dealing problems young people faced.
+The association set up a 'youth hotline' where young people can talk about their problems on the telephone with qualified people trained in dealing with problems young people faced.
 Other philanthropic organizations Caroline has been involved with include the World Association of Children's Friends (AMADE Mondiale), the Princess Grace Foundation, the Prince Pierre Foundation, and UNICEF.

 Caroline is the Patron of Peter Le Marchant Trust, an organization that operates canal boat trips for ill and disabled people.
 Her other patronages include the International School of Paris, Les Ballets de Monte Carlo, which she also founded, the Monte-Carlo Philharmonic Orchestra, the Association des Guides et Scouts de Monaco, the Monte Carlo Garden Club and The Spring Arts Festival.
 In 1992, she was appointed the president of the International Contemporary Art Prize.

 Following her mother's death in 1982, Caroline served as de facto first lady of Monaco until her brother married Charlene Wittstock in 2011.
 She regularly attends important social events in Monaco related to the Monégasque Princely Family, such as the National Day celebrations, the annual Rose Ball, the Red Cross Ball and the Formula One competition Monaco Grand Prix.

 Due to her commitment to philanthropy and arts, Caroline was named a UNESCO Goodwill Ambassador on 2 December 2003.
 The UNICEF honoured her with Children's Champion Award on 20 May 2006.
 The next year, she travelled to the Republic of South Africa to meet its former president Nelson Mandela.
 In December 2011, the World Association of Children's Friends honoured her for "tireless endeavours in continuing the organisation's legacy".
 Her personal friend and the Chanel head designer Karl Lagerfeld presented her the award.
 Caroline had also previously been given the Grand Cross of the Order of St. Charles, and had been appointed as the Commander of the Order of Cultural Merit.

+Studio Caroline

+In March 2023, Princess Caroline, acting as President of the Princess Grace Academy, inaugurated "Studio Caroline", a new dance facility located at the Villa Casa Mia.
+The project, which was first conceived in 2011, involved a significant technical feat of constructing the studio beneath the villa's historical gardens while restoring them to their original appearance upon completion.
+The inaugural plaque bears the inscription "Rêvé en 2011, réalisé en 2023" (Dreamed of in 2011, realized in 2023).
+The studio provides an additional advanced-level training space for the Academy, enhancing the institution's reputation as a first-rate center for classical dance and the Princess's own background as a supporter of the performing arts.